Siebel CRM Licensing

 To illustrate the above risks, here are some real-world scenarios and lessons learned:

 • Inactive Users Leading to Audit Findings: Oracle audited a large telecom company and found hundreds of Siebel user accounts belonging to former employees.
-Because these accounts were never deactivated, Oracle’s audit report counted them as requiring licenses – pushing the company 20% over its purchased license count.
+Because these accounts were never deactivated, Oracle’s audit report incorrectly counted them as requiring licenses, resulting in the company being 20% over its purchased license count.
 The result was an unexpected compliance bill in the millions.
-Lesson: The company established a policy to immediately remove Siebel access when staff exits and to run a quarterly script listing all active Siebel IDs to ensure the count stays within purchased limits.
+Lesson: The company established a policy to immediately remove Siebel access when staff exit and to run a quarterly script that lists all active Siebel IDs to ensure the count stays within the purchased limits.
 This practice helped avoid “shelfware” and made true-ups more predictable.

-• Unlicensed Module Usage – Siebel Marketing Example: A financial services firm had Siebel Sales and Service licenses in another case.
-However, unaware of licensing, a new marketing team member enabled the Siebel Marketing module and started using it for campaigns.
-In the next Oracle audit, LMS scripts detected data and objects related to Siebel Marketing in the system.
-Oracle flagged this as unlicensed use of Siebel Marketing for all users with access to that d to purchase Siebel Marketing licenses for those users after the fact and pay support back fees.
+• Unlicensed Module Usage – Siebel Marketing Example: In another case, a financial services firm had Siebel Sales and Service licenses.
+However, unaware of the licensing requirements, a new marketing team member enabled the Siebel Marketing module and began using it for campaigns.
+During the next Oracle audit, LMS scripts identified data and objects related to Siebel Marketing within the system.
+Oracle flagged this as unlicensed use of Siebel Marketing for all users with access to that data.
+To rectify the issue, Oracle required users to purchase Siebel Marketing licenses for those users after the fact and pay support back fees.
 Lesson: Although the software allowed them to turn it on freely, the legal right was not there.
 The firm now locks down roles so only modules that are paid for are visible to users, and any expansion of functionality must pass through a licensing check by IT governance.

-• Siebel and Non-Prod Environment Licensing: A global manufacturing company ran a full clone of Siebel for testing/training with dozens of test-only user accounts.
+• Siebel and Non-Production Environment Licensing: A global manufacturing company ran a full clone of Siebel for testing/training, utilizing dozens of test-only user accounts.
 They assumed their production Named User licenses would cover it.
 Still, an Oracle audit insisted that those test user accounts also required licenses (since they were different individuals who didn’t have production access).
-The company had to buy extra licenses to cover those test users – an unbudgeted expense.
-Lesson: They negotiated in their next contract renewal to include rights for up to X test users at a discounted rate, and in the meantime, they limited test environment access to only those who also had production access, consolidating license needs.
+The company had to purchase additional licenses to accommodate those test users – an unexpected expense.
+Lesson: They negotiated in their next contract renewal to include rights for up to X test users at a discounted rate.
+In the meantime, they limited test environment access to only those who also had production access, thereby consolidating license needs.

 • Concurrent to Named User Migration Gone Wrong: A company had legacy Concurrent User licenses (from early 2000s contracts) for a Siebel partner portal.
 As their usage grew, they occasionally exceeded the concurrent limit.
 Oracle eventually noticed (through a support engagement) that peak concurrent users surpassed the licensed number, effectively voiding the old agreement.
 Oracle required them to transition to Named User licenses for all partner users, leading to a significant cost increase.
 Lesson: Treat the limit as a hard ceiling if you still use concurrent licenses.
 Consider negotiating a conversion to modern metrics before an inadvertent breach forces it.
 Oracle may offer conversion credits; do it on your terms rather than during an audit when leverage is low.